FVAS Graduate Mentoring Program

-The Faculty of Veterinary and Agricultural Sciences (FVAS) graduate mentoring program connects Honours students and graduate students enrolled in Agribusiness, Agricultural Sciences, Food Science and Food Packaging and Innovation students with experienced mentors from a range of industries.
+The Faculty of Veterinary and Agricultural Sciences (FVAS) graduate mentoring program connects Honours students and graduate students enrolled in degrees in Agricultural Sciences, Food Science and Food Packaging and Innovation with experienced mentors from a range of industries.

 The primary objectives of the FVAS graduate mentoring program are to provide:

 - Students with the opportunity to develop a greater understanding of the Australian agricultural sector through connecting with industry experts

 - Professionals with the opportunity to mentor skilled and enthusiastic graduate students by fostering the development of their industry knowledge.

 - Support mentees and mentors and be available to discuss any questions or concerns that arise from either party